-Planning for the redesign of the Civic Square began in 2009 and was guided by the Council’s desire to create a multifunctional, flexible, hard surface civic space scaled for daily life as well as special events.
-The $40 million project evolved to become the city’s largest public infrastructure stimulus project, with costs split equally between the city, provincial, and federal government.
+Planning for the redesign of the Civic Square began in 2009 and was guided by the council’s desire to create a multifunctional, flexible, hard-surface civic space scaled for daily life as well as special events.
+The $40 million project evolved to become the city’s largest public infrastructure stimulus project, with costs split equally among the city, provincial, and federal governments.
 The first major step for the design was to bring the two squares to nearly the same grade, thus enabling a unified square to be formed via the temporary closure of Civic Centre Drive for large events.
-For the raised gardens on the Civic Square specifically, the objective of the design was to knit together the landscaped qualities of the intimate Jubilee Garden, an English Walled Garden that was dedicated by the Duke and Duchess of York in 1987, into the Civic Square.
-The introduction of raised gardens to the Civic Square would create a strong green edge to a friendlier Civic Square, and serve as a more open and public passageway into the Jubilee Gardens.
+For the raised gardens on the Civic Square specifically, the objective of the design was to knit together the landscaped qualities of the intimate Jubilee Gardens, an English walled garden that was dedicated by the Duke and Duchess of York in 1987, into the Civic Square.
+The introduction of raised gardens to the Civic Square would create a strong green edge for a friendlier Civic Square and serve as a more open and public passageway into the Jubilee Gardens.

-Because the Civic Square was located on top of a parking garage, a soil delivery system was needed that would be capable of providing a sufficient volume of soil to guarantee a long-life for the trees that could also support the weight of the pavement and the increased pedestrian traffic on the site from daily use as well as special events.
-The designers, Janet Rosenberg & Studio, selected the Silva Cell, which has been used in many other on-structure sites such as the Lincoln Center Bosque in New York City and 1808 W 1st Avenue Balcony in Vancouver, as a means to achieve these goals.
+Because the Civic Square was located on top of a parking garage, a soil delivery system was needed that would be capable of providing a sufficient volume of soil to guarantee a long life for the trees and that could also support the weight of the pavement and the increased pedestrian traffic on the site from daily use as well as special events.
+The designers, Janet Rosenberg & Studio, selected Silva Cell, which has since been used on 25 other projects with Janet Rosenberg & Studio.